AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/architect/introduction.md

 For the headless applications to be able to access your content, and do something with it, the content really needs to have a predefined structure.
 It would be possible to have your content as free-form, but it would make life *very* complicated for the applications.

-For AEM you, as a Content Architect, will perform the data modeling to design a range of **Content Fragment Models**.
+For AEM you, as a Content Architect, will perform the content modeling to design a range of **Content Fragment Models**.
 These define the structure used when your content authors create the **Content Fragments** that hold the content.

 ### Accessing the Content {#access-content}